Rock of Love with Bret Michaels season 1: Reunion

 Bret and 20 of the contestants (five girls did not show up) from the show get together for one final retrospective.
 Brandi C. and Kristia discuss their friendship, and that they are now roommates.
 Rodeo talks about her son, and Bret tells her that he would like to still be friends.
 Samantha discusses always trying to leave.
 Bret goes backstage to give the girls some alone time together.
 Lacey and Dallas talk about the fight on the third episode.
 Lacey touches Dallas, and Dallas tells Lacey not to touch her.
 Lacey gives a shirt to Dallas that reads Dallas loves Michael Vick.
 Brandi M. is brought down to talk to Lacey.
-Brandi M. asks if Lacey slept with Bret, Lacey at first tries to avoid it.
+Brandi M. asks if Lacey slept with Bret, Lacey at first tried to avoid it.
 Brandi M. then says if Lacey did then she didn't want to be with a man that slept with her.
 Heather discusses the feud that ensued after she heard that Lacey told Bret that she is a fake.
+Heather and Lacey hug and make up.
+Mia then confronts Lacey about Lacey's lewd behavior towards her in one episode, to which Lacey claims that she doesn't even remember Mia even being on the show.
 Then, Bret is brought back out, and Heather announces that she got more tattoos, one of which is adding "Sucks" to the "Bret" tattoo on the back of her neck.
 She says it is a joke.
 Jes is brought out, and says that Bret should have chosen Heather due to their obvious connection.
 Heather and Jes hug and Jes apologizes to her.